nottwy/Genvisage/README.md

 The string after -matrixF specifies the file storing the feature-gene matrix we will use in Genvisage.
 The first row in the file depicts the feature names.
 Afterwards, each row in the file represents a gene, starting with the gene name, followed by the feature values separated by comma.
 Please refer to [our provided feature-object matrix](data/feature_gene_scale.selected.txt) for example.

 ### -expF
-The default experiment discriminate the input positive genes from all the remaining genes in the feature-gene matrix.
+The default experiment discriminates the input positive genes from all the remaining genes in the feature-gene matrix.
 The string after -expF specifies the file storing the positive gene set.
 Each row in the file is a gene.
 Please refer to [our provided positive gene set](data/DELYS_THYROID_CANCER).

 The user can perform Genvisage to discriminate an input positive gene set from another input negative gene set, by adding "-pos_neg" in the command line and specifying the positive gene get file after "-expF" and negative gene set file after "-expF2".
 An example command is as below: